How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 That said, a lot of companies burn through ad budgets because they're sending traffic to a homepage with no clear call to action.
 The ads work, but the landing experience doesn't.
 More on that in a later section.

-Warm outbound targets people who have already shown some kind of interest: they visited your site, engaged with your content, downloaded something, or fit a profile that matches buying signals we’re tracking, making it a perfect fit for automated B2B lead generation workflows with Clay or partnering with a Clay-based lead generation agency Nebor.
+Warm outbound targets people who have already shown some kind of interest.
+They visited your site, engaged with your content, downloaded something, or fit a profile that matches buying signals we're tracking, making it a perfect fit for automated B2B lead generation workflows with Clay or partnering with a Clay-based lead generation agency like Nebor.

 This warm approach is becoming more and more important because pure cold outreach is getting harder.
 Inboxes are more crowded, spam filters are stricter, and buyers are better at ignoring generic messages.